Spoken English for Actors: Online

 Who is this course suitable for?

-- Actors for whom English is an additional language, but with a level of fluency in spoken English.
+- Actors for whom English is an additional language.

 - Those considering the study of acting in English.

 - Professional actors who wish to build their confidence.